 - Initiating consideration and exploration of issues that are of concern to the SEC membership, or that are referred to SEC for discussion and response by its committees.
 These issues often became the topics of further consultation with the administration.

-Claire Finkelstein (Chair-Elect), Laura Perna (Chair), Reed Pyeritz (Past Chair)
+Jennifer Pinto-Martin (Chair-Elect), Santosh Venkatesh (Chair), Laura Perna (Past Chair)